Wimpole Village: Books

-Similar to The Mr Men, several books were also created by studio publications, once again with pictures by Peter Kingston.
+Several books were also created by Studio Publications, once again with pictures by Peter Kingston.

 Videos

 Over the course of 1989, Tempo and MSD Video released two video releases of the show.

 On 4 March 1991, Tempo Pre-School (distributed by Abbey Home Entertainment) re-released the first Wimpole Village video with the same 8 episodes from it and a door plaque came free with the video inside its box.